-There are several potential advantages to the series LLC, but in general we find that there are four main reasons for entrepreneurs to form these structures.
-If your business could benefit from the following situations, perhaps it’s time to consider launching a series LLC of your own.
+There are four main reasons for entrepreneurs to form these structures.
+If your business could benefit from the following situations (and your state allows it), perhaps it’s time to consider launching a series LLC of your own.

-- Personal Asset Protection: Just like with a typical LLC, the series LLC shields your personal possessions from a lawsuit against your business.
-It doesn’t matter which segment of the series LLC is sued ― your personal assets are protected.
+Personal Asset Protection: Lawsuit?
+Creditors?
+When it comes to personal possessions, don’t worry.
+Like a typical LLC, the series LLC shields your personal possessions from a lawsuit against your business.
+Regardless of which segment of the series LLC is sued, your personal assets will be protected.

-- Affordable Startup Costs: With a series LLC, you can effectively form several LLCs for the price of one, as you only need to pay formation fees for the series itself, not for each individual LLC under its umbrella.
+Affordable Startup Costs: This is like the satisfaction of cashing in on a “five for $1.00” deal at the supermarket.
+A series LLC allows you to form several LLCs for the price of one, as you only need to pay formation fees for the series itself, not for each individual LLC under its umbrella.
 In addition, corporations have much higher startup costs than a series LLC.

-- Insulating Different Parts of Your Business: For the most part, each portion of a series LLC operates exactly the same way a regular LLC does.
-In this manner, if one of your LLCs suffers significant losses, the other parts of your series are effectively isolated from those losses.
-However, it should be noted that each state has its own interpretation of this aspect, and in a few states (namely, Minnesota, North Dakota, and Wisconsin) the different segments of the series may indeed share risk.
+Insulating Different Parts of Your Business: For the most part, each portion of a series LLC operates the same way a regular LLC does.
+So, if one of your LLCs suffers significant losses, the other parts of your series won’t suffer.
+Each state, however, has its own interpretation of this aspect, and in a few states (namely Minnesota, North Dakota, and Wisconsin) different segments of the series may indeed share risk.

-- Easy Ongoing Compliance Requirements: Compared to maintaining several separate LLCs, or a corporation with subsidiaries, the ongoing compliance needs of a series LLC require relatively little effort.
+Easy Ongoing Compliance Requirements: The alternatives – operating several LLCs or a corporation with subsidiaries – require a lot of ongoing maintenance.
+By comparison, a series LLC requires relatively little effort.

 Why Should I NOT Form a Series LLC?

-- Bankruptcy Confusion: One of the biggest issues with the inconsistent legalities of the series LLC is the fact that many states aren’t quite sure how to handle a series LLC declaring bankruptcy.
-Depending on your state of formation, you may be allowed to declare bankruptcy for one LLC without affecting the rest of your series, or you may need to bankrupt the entire series LLC.
+Bankruptcy Confusion: Perhaps the biggest issue with these inconsistent legalities is that some states still aren’t sure how to handle series LLC bankruptcy.
+Depending on your state of formation, you may be allowed to declare bankruptcy for one LLC without affecting the rest of your series.
+But in other states, you may need to bankrupt the entire series LLC.

 How Do I Form a Series LLC?

-The typical process for forming a series LLC is exactly the same as the formation process for a normal LLC.
-The only difference is that you’ll need to indicate in your articles of organization that you intend for the business to be a series LLC.
+In most cases, the formation process for series LLCs is exactly the same as normal LLCs.
+The only difference is that you’ll need to indicate in your Articles of Organization that you intend for the business to be a series LLC.

-Once you’ve done that, it’s advisable to draw up a separate operating agreement for each LLC in the series, although this step is not legally required in most states.
-In the operating agreement for your umbrella LLC, you should explain the ownership structure and operational plans for the entire series.
-In each segment’s operating agreement, you can explain how that portion of the series will function independently of the others.
+It’s wise, however, to draw up a separate operating agreement for each LLC in the series, even though this step is not legally required in most states.
+Your master LLC’s agreement should explain the ownership structure and operational plans for the entire series, just so that there’s no confusion in the future.
+Then, in each segment’s agreement, you can explain how that portion of the series will function independently of the others.

-You always have the option of forming your series LLC yourself using the DIY method, but due to the increased complexity of the series LLC, we usually recommend having a professional form your business.
-You can hire a business attorney to draft and file your series LLC’s articles of organization, which provides a high degree of peace of mind, but can also be prohibitively expensive.
+It’s totally possible to DIY the whole formation process, even for series LLCs.
+But due to this structure’s increased complexity, we usually recommend having a professional form your business.
+You can hire a business attorney to draft and file your series LLC’s Articles of Organization and operating agreement, which will give you peace of mind, but at a substantial financial cost.

-Less than half of all states recognize the series LLC as a business entity, and even if you’re forming in a state that allows them, the series LLC is only really suitable for a select few business types.
+Series LLCs aren’t the most prevalent business structure out there – they’re only ideal for certain business purposes and fewer than half the states allow them.
 However, if your business has several unrelated product lines, or if you want to split off high-risk portions of your business to protect your more reliable pursuits, the series LLC can be a great fit.